mongodb/mongo-c-driver/docs/dev/releasing.rst

 the :any:`+signed-release` target.
 Let `$BRANCH` be the name of the Git branch from which the release is being made::

-   $ ./tools/earthly.sh --artifact +signed-release/dist dist --branch=$BRANCH --version=$NEW_VERSION
+   $ ./tools/earthly.sh --artifact +signed-release/dist dist --sbom_branch=$BRANCH --version=$NEW_VERSION

-The above command will create a `dist/` directory in the working directory that contains the release artifacts for specified branch from the :any:`+signed-release/dist/` directory artifact.
+The above command will create a `dist/` directory in the working directory that contains the release artifacts from the :any:`+signed-release/dist/` directory artifact.
 The generated filenames are based on the :any:`+signed-release --version` argument.
+The archive contenst come from the Git tag corresponding to the specified version.
 The detached PGP signature is the file with the `.asc` extension and corresponds to the archive file with the same name without the `.asc` suffix.

 .. code-block::
    :caption: Example :any:`+signed-release` output with `$NEW_VERSION="1.27.2"`